ksaver/blacklist-check-unix-linux-utility/README.md

 ### Usage

-	# Use with domains or IP addresses
+	# Use with domains or IP addresses:
 	$ ./bl domain.tld
 	$ ./bl 8.8.8.8

 	# Pipe with other UNIX utils, eg. grep.
 Only blacklisted:
 	$ ./bl domain.tld | grep "blacklisted"

+	# If we have a file "list.txt" with many IP addresses to check:
+	$ for HOST in $(cat list.txt); do ./bl $HOST; done

 The script needs the file "blists.txt" in the current directory.
 You can edit the path in code file.